How would you describe your style?

 Tell us about your albums

-My books are beautifully printed and bound in Italy by one of the best book manufacturers in the world and feature gorgeous leather and cloth bound covers and genuine archival quality photographic papers.
+My fine art books are beautifully printed and bound in Italy by one of the best book manufacturers in the world and feature gorgeous leather and cloth bound covers and genuine archival quality photographic papers.
 I would be delighted to show you some here in my studio.